-Whatever your reason for visiting, you will be guaranteed lodgings worthy of Savannah’s old-world opulence and unique style.
+With so much to do in Savannah, whatever your reason for visiting, you’ll be guaranteed lodgings worthy of Savannah’s old-world opulence and unique style.
 In true Savannah style, boutique hotels come loaded with charm and elegance to suit all budgets.

 Classic grandeur combined with the modern luxuries of contemporary Southern elegance.
 Hotels like the Hilton Savannah DeSoto understand the balance of history and the modern customer.
 A historic hotel that delivers the best in modern service and comfort.

 Located in Savannah’s Historic District, you are within walking distance to Savannah’s most famous landmarks.

 Built in 1890, the original DeSoto was Savannah’s pinnacle of hospitality.
 A meeting place for celebrities and dignitaries alike, setting the standard for Savannah hospitality.
 This tradition of service and contemporary elegance continues today.Image via Trover by Sophia Hatchitt

 Position yourself on the historic Savannah waterfront with easy access, via the Riverwalk, to Savannah’s world-famous River Street.
 The Savannah Marriott Riverfront will indulge you in luxury with spectacular riverfront views, premier amenities, and spa facilities, all within easy access of the beautiful and unique downtown district.